How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Result: A deep water culture system where roots grow directly into oxygenated water

-This works great for lettuce, basil, and other crops that thrive in DWC setups.
-You can find supplies for a dedicated DWC build here.
+This works great for lettuce, basil, and other crops that do well in DWC setups.
+For a smaller-scale dedicated DWC build, see our DIY Mini DWC build guide.
+You can also find supplies for a dedicated DWC build here on Amazon.

 Converting to Kratky Method